Teaching English at SSRU in Bangkok, Thailand

 About

 DMU Global in cooperation with Suan Sunandha Rajabhat University (SSRU), Bangkok, are offering DMU students the chance to spend 6 weeks volunteering as English teachers.
 As part of this programme, you will help teach SSRU students the English language, and you will also be immersed in everyday Thai life and culture.
-Teaching will be within the Faculty of Management Science, Faculty of Humanities and Social Sciences, Faculty of Education and the Demonstration School.
+Teaching will be within the Demonstration School, Faculty of Management Science, Faculty of Humanities and Social Sciences and the Faculty of Science.

 Practical information

 On arrival in Bangkok you will be picked up from Suvarnabhumi Airport, Bangkok and will travel to SSRU Palace Hotel.
 Students that participate in this volunteering experience will be provided with a single room room at the SSRU Palace Hotel.
-The package also includes breakfast and lunch on campus during the week, an orientation including cultural training, and cultural activities such as basic Thai language classes, a Thai cooking class, Thai souvenir workshop and a cultural tour of Ayutthaya.
+The programme also includes breakfast and lunch on campus during the week, an orientation including cultural training, and cultural activities such as basic Thai language classes and a Thai cooking class.

 Morning classes operate from 8:00AM to 11:00AM.
 Afternoon classes operate from 1:00PM to 4:00PM.
 The day ends at 4:00PM and is often a great time to chat with your Thai counterparts and learn more about them.